-13. Joint Venture
+14. Joint Venture

-If a DBE performs as a participant in a joint venture, the department will only count that portion of the total dollar value of the contract equal to that portion of the work that the DBE performs with its own forces.
+If a DBE performs as a participant in a joint venture, the department will only count that portion of the total dollar value of the contract equal to that portion of the work that the DBE performs with its own forces for DBE credit.

-14. Mentor Protégé
+15. Mentor Protégé

 - a.
-If a DBE performs as a participant in a mentor protégé agreement, the department will credit the portion of the work performed by the DBE protégé firm - b.
-On every other project that the mentor protégé team identifies itself on. - c.
-For no more than one half of the total contracted DBE goal on any WisDOT project.
+If a DBE performs as a participant in a mentor protégé agreement, the department will count for credit the portion of the work performed by the DBE protégé firm. - b.
+DBE credit will be evaluated and confirmed by the DBE Office for any contracts on which the mentor protégé team identifies itself to the DBE Office as a current participant of the Mentor Protégé Program. - c.
+Refer to WisDOT's Mentor Protégé guidelines for guidance on the number of contracts and amount of DBE credit that can be counted on any WisDOT project.

-15. DBE Replacement
+16. DBE Replacement or Termination